Cradle of Love (Billy Idol song): Music and lyrics

+"Cradle of Love" is a new wave and hard rock song with a doo-wop melody, influenced by '50s rock 'n' roll and "Ramones-esque punk".
+It is composed in common time and in the key of B♭ major.
+The song title is supposedly based on the saying "robbing the cradle".

+"Cradle of Love" was originally written solely by David Werner.
+In 1989, he demoed the song and a number of other tracks with Mark Doyle on guitar, Tom Bellin on bass and Rob Deaner on keyboards.
+Werner then shopped the demos to various record labels in the attempt to gain their interest.
+He was left to choose between signing his own album recording deal with CBS Records or giving "Cradle of Love" to Billy Idol to record through Elektra Records for an upcoming film, The Adventures of Ford Fairlane.
+He decided on the latter option after Idol's label Chrysalis also expressed interest in including the track on the singer's next album, Charmed Life.
+Idol received a co-writing credit after he made some changes and additions to the lyrics during its recording.

+Critical reception

+Upon its release as a single, Gary Crossing of Record Mirror commented that Idol "sneers, growls and rebel yells his way through another laughable, leatherclad anthem".
+Phil Wilding of Kerrang! concluded, "Getting hit off his bike has obviously caused Billy to slip into regression and convince himself that he's Marc Bolan.
+He's dead, Billy.
+Wake up and smell the earth."
+In the US, Billboard remarked that "Idol fans will relish in the singer's familiar, quick-paced, guitar-driven pop".

 Music video

 The video, directed by David Fincher, features footage of Idol singing in large painting frames throughout an apartment.
 The director made the decision to film Idol from the waist up as he was unable to walk due to injuries from a February 1990 motorcycle crash.
-The video also features Betsy Lynn George as Devin, a teenager who tries to seduce a modest and mild-mannered businessman (played by Joshua Townshend-Zellner).
+The video also features Betsy Lynn George as Devon, a teenager who tries to seduce a modest and mild-mannered businessman (played by Joshua Townshend-Zellner).
 The film makes use of clips from The Adventures of Ford Fairlane, but as Andrew Dice Clay (who played Fairlane) had been banned from MTV, he is not shown in any of the clips.
 The video was a huge hit and was placed in heavy rotation on MTV.
 Idol and George recreated the opening of the video for the 1991 Grammys.
 An alternative version of the video does not feature the movie's footage, instead depicting a man playing the guitar as heard in the track.

 At the 1990 MTV Video Music Awards, the video was nominated for Best Male Video and Best Special Effects and won the award for Best Video from a Film.

-This video was voted #33 on VH1's 50 Sexiest Video Moments.
+The video was voted number 33 on VH1's 50 Sexiest Video Moments.